 B12 and Your Stomach

-Even if you are consuming enough B12, you can be deficient if your body is not properly absorbing the vitamin.
+Even if you are consuming enough B12, you can be deficient if your body is not absorbing the vitamin properly.
 B12 shots benefit those who are deficient in B12 because of an absorption discrepancy.
 For B12 to be properly absorbed, your stomach and gastrointestinal system have to be functioning well.
-Certain medications, such as antacid, can affect the way the vitamin is broken down and absorbed within the GI tract.
+Certain medications, such as antacid, can affect how the vitamin is broken down and absorbed within the GI tract.
 Those lacking intrinsic factor, gastric acid functionality, and a properly functioning pancreas can experience a vitamin B12 deficiency.